afenix/unit-2/README.md

 ## Project Features

 - **Interactive Map**: Utilizes Leaflet to offer a dynamic exploration of queer historical sites.
-- **Data-Driven Visualizations**: Each point on the map is derived from the `QPDX.geojson` dataset, representing significant events and locations.
+- **Data-Driven Visualizations**: Each point on the map is derived from the `crime15_23.geojson` dataset, representing summarized locations of vandalism in Portland, OR from 2015-2023.
 - **Educational Tool**: Serves as a resource for academic research and educational purposes, emphasizing the provisional nature of the data and inviting contributions for accuracy and depth.

 ## Course Information